This article has been updated.

 The state of Minnesota defines “semiautomatic military-style assault weapons” as any one of 17 specific models of semiautomatic firearms, including well-known styles such as the AK-47 and AR-15 rifles and the Uzi semiautomatic pistol.
 In addition, other makes or models with similar design features or guns modified to resemble the listed styles may be considered assault weapons.
 These features may include pistol grips (on rifles), detachable magazines or bayonet mounts.
 Some of these weapons were developed for use by the military but have become popular among civilian gun owners.

-Firearms that are are “generally recognized as particularly suitable for or readily adaptable to sporting purposes” are not assault weapons.
+Firearms that are “generally recognized as particularly suitable for or readily adaptable to sporting purposes” are not assault weapons.

 Are fully automatic weapons ever legal in Minnesota?